thiagorangel45/HIOpenDataAnalysis-PT/README.md

   <img src="forest2dimuon/diMuon_mass_2010_PbPb_1.png" alt="Texto Alternativo" width="700">
 </p>

-You can select other triggers for your analysis by accessing the ROOT file using `TBrowser b` in ROOT and checking the Trigger Tree.
+You can select other triggers for your analysis by accessing the ROOT file using `TBrowser b` in ROOT and checking the Trigger Tree..